AlicanOzeloglu/ELON-Autonomous-Parking/student_xohw20_189_ismailsan_20200630_1/readme.txt

 Software Version: Vivado 2017.4, Vivado HLS 2017.4

-Brief description of project:In this project, the vehicle that can detect and park the parking area was implemented with the deep q learning method.
+Brief description of project:In this project, the vehicle that can detect and park the suitable parking area was implemented with the deep q learning method.
 Trained neural networks have been accelerated on hardware design.
 SoC architecture tested on prototype model car.

 Link to project repository: https://github.com/AlicanOzeloglu/ELON-Autonomous-Parking